Boiler CTF TryHackMe Walkthrough

 dirb http://10.10.140.202

-To check if the Joomla CMS is indeed running on the target server, it was opened in the web browser.
-A site was loaded as shown in the screenshot shown below.
+To check if the Joomla CMS is indeed running on the target server, we opened it in the web browser.
+We loaded a site as shown in the screenshot shown below.

 Q.5.
 What’s CMS can you access?